ITR Filing Last Date FY 2021-22 (AY 2022-23) – Income Tax Return Due Date

 6. Enables purchasing a greater life insurance policy

-Every family’s main source of income has high-quality life insurance policy.
+Every family’s main source of income is a high-quality life insurance policy.
 However, not all insurers allow for larger insurance coverage of Rs.
 50 lakh or more without supplying ITRs from the previous several tax years.

 7. Quicker return processing

 The tax filing portal server may operate slowly as the ITR filing deadline draws near because of numerous server queries.
 This might result in a technical issue with submitting returns.
-Starting early makes sense in order to prevent the unpleasant experience and the deadline stress.
+Starting early makes sense in order to prevent the unpleasant experience and the stress of deadlines.

 The following repercussions will be borne by taxpayers who file late returns: